KATHARINE SCOTT

 Judgment

-Katie is currently instructed as one of the junior counsel to the Infected Blood Inquiry, an independent inquiry chaired by Sir Brian Langstaff.
+Katie was instructed as one of the junior counsel to the Infected Blood Inquiry, an independent inquiry chaired by Sir Brian Langstaff.

 She also undertakes other investigatory work, including an investigation on behalf of a hospital trust into whether their chief executive is a fit and proper person pursuant to the Health and Social Care Act 2008 (Regulated Activities) Regulations 2014.